 Burpees train your whole body.
-This means that both the major muscle groups (think the chest, back and upper leg muscles) and the accessory muscle groups (including those in the torso, shoulders and arms) are all engaged during this exercise.
+This means that both major muscle groups and accessory muscle groups are all engaged during this exercise.

 Burpees are highly effective for weight loss

 Burpees don't just train your muscles, but are also a real silver bullet in the fight against excess body fat.

 When you do Burpees, the body has to provide a lot of energy to the muscles, fast – and this burns a lot of calories.
 In high intensity exercises like Burpees, the fat-burning process lasts for a long time after training due to the afterburn effect.
 This means that the calories are still being burned even hours after the workout.

 More than just a means to an end

 Burpees don't just have aesthetic benefits.
 Few exercises are more suited to simultaneously train strength, endurance, reactions and coordination.

 Cardiovascular and lung function also benefit.
 During an intense series of Burpees the musculature is in a high anaerobic range.
 There is almost no other exercise which pushes you to such anaerobic extremes.
 The respiratory and circulatory systems are working hard to compensate for the lack of oxygen in the muscles – and so they also become stronger.